Gikoskos/USB_to_e-Mail/README.md

 It works kinda like an alarm; the loop never ends, so every time it recognizes your USB device on the computer it sends the email.

+If you don't want to use root compile usb2mailID.c, but you also need to have the IDs of your USB device.

+For usb2mail.c you just choose your device from a dynamic list.

 ## Prerequisites

 This software makes use of the libusb open source library: [libusb on Github](https://github.com/libusb/libusb)